top of page

-How to be a good fishing client
+How to be a good client to your fishing guide

 Regular readers of my blog know that I am not shy about hiring a fishing guide.
 Even after 25 years of fly fishing experience, I still rely on the expertise of a guide several times a year.
 I like to think that I am a good client, listening well, sponging up information and being open to suggestions about how to improve my technique – I already know my casting is lazy, so am never surprised to hear that!
 Hiring a guide helps remind me every so often to stop being lazy (which seems to last a little while, until I hire the next guide!).